Kong/docs.konghq.com/app/enterprise/1.5.x/kong-for-kubernetes/install-on-kubernetes.md

         servicePort: 8446
     ```

-4. Fill in the rest of the parameters as they fit your implementation.
+4. Fill in the rest of the parameters as appropriate for your implementation.
 Use the comments in the sample file to guide you, and see the documentation on [Kong Enterprise parameters](https://github.com/Kong/charts/blob/master/charts/kong/README.md#kong-enterprise-parameters) for more details.

 ## Step 8.
 Deploy Kong Enterprise on Kubernetes
 The steps in this section show you how to install Kong Enterprise on Kubernetes using Helm.